 • A rural census tract of a MSA

 To determine whether a county or specific address is designated as rural for this funding opportunity, use the 2010 rural-urban commuting area (RUCA) codes.
-Applicants must also specify if the proposed service area is a community with a high rate of OUD.

 Geographic Coverage